lxgr-linux/xfce4-sysinfo/README.md

 # xfce4-sysinfo

 This piece of software should improve the use of the xfce desktopenvoirement in Arch Linux and Manjaro(I may expand this to other distros).
+It now also works on debian, except the self update function.

 # dependencies